isaacSennerholt/sudelity/README.md

 ### 7. A More Fitting Home

-It is possible that Sudelism — though born from human reflection — finds its more fitting home in artificial systems.
+It’s possible that Sudelism — though born from human reflection — finds its more fitting home in artificial systems.
 Not because humans are incapable of Sudelistic behavior, but because machines can operate at a ratio of unfamiliarity to familiarity that would emotionally destabilize us.

 This would not make AI wise.
 But it would make it more careful.